-Jerónimo Martins obtained an overall "A-" score for palm oil, positioning the Group at the "Leadership" level, one step away from achieving the highest score (A).
+Jerónimo Martins obtained an overall "A-" score for palm oil, positioning the Group at the "Leadership" level.
 The soya, paper and wood and beef commodities obtained a classification of "B", corresponding to the level of "Management".

 The CDP "Forests" programme assesses the performance of the Group in terms of its strategy for deforestation commodities, including its transparency in the reporting of information and risk management.